-The purpose of Netherlands-UNICEF WASH Initiative, Phase II (NUWI-II) is to contribute to improved food security, child health, reproductive health and nutrition.
+The Netherlands-UNICEF WASH Initiative, Phase II (NUWI-II) sought to contribute to improvements in food security, child health, reproductive health, and nutrition.

 - Expanded the use of the Guided Learning on Water and Sanitation (GLOWS) approach focusing on Technical Vocational, Education and Training College (TVETC) graduates working in WASH in woredas;